American College of Osteopathic Emergency Physicians (ACOEP)

 Virginia Rural Health Association (VRHA)

-Rachel Horn, President; Lynsay Bush, Vice President; Christina Lee, Secretary; Peyton Kremer, Treasurer; Dr. Hope Tobey, Faculty Advisor
+Rachel Horn, President; Lynsay Bush, Vice President; Christina Lee, Secretary; (Not shown: Peyton Kremer, Treasurer); Dr. Hope Tobey, Faculty Advisor

 The VCOM Student Chapter of the Virginia Rural Health Association (VRHA) was established to contribute to the mission of the College by serving locally to improve the health of rural communities through the delivery of healthcare services and health education.
 Assistance is available to members to promote leadership on rural issues through advocacy, communications, education, and research.
 The VCOM chapter of the VRHA was the first established medical school chapter in Virginia in representing the state VRHA.
 Each year the organization meets the needs of many people in Southwest Virginia.